RelationalAI/ChunkedCSV.jl/README.md

 When compared to established packages like [`CSV.jl`](https://github.com/JuliaData/CSV.jl), our package has a few notable differences:
 * We don't do any type inference for column types, so the user has to provide a schema.
 Otherwise, all columns will be parsed as `String`s.
-* We don't give you back any table-like object.
-Instead all, results are only temporarily available in the `consume!` method of the `AbstractConsumeContext` you provide.
-You could use this to build a table-like object inside of the context object, but we don't do it for you.
+* We don't give the user back any table-like object.
+Instead all, results are only temporarily available in the `consume!` method of the `AbstractConsumeContext` provided.
+One could use this package to build a table-like object inside of the context object, but this is not provided out out of the box.
+* We pre-lex the chunks of data so that parallel parsing can be safe. `CSV.jl` does the often faster and riskier thing, where parser tasks jump directly in the file at various offsets, without knowing the record boundaries, and try to recover.
+* At the time of writing, `CSV.jl` doesn't support multithreaded parsing of *chunks*, while we do.
+* The package plays nicely with `PrefetchedDownloadStream.jl` from [`CloudStore.jl`](https://github.com/JuliaServices/CloudStore.jl), which is an IO stream that prefetches chunks of data from Amazon S3/Azure Blob Storage.
+This is useful for parsing large files from the cloud without having to download the whole file first, even if it is compressed.

 ## Advanced usage